zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

 From the above code we can found processor will call the filter chain metioned at begining to handle input message which stored in the buffer.
 But how the handler to be called?
-That is because there is an default filter named **TailFilter** which will call handler
+That is because there is an default filter named "TailFilter" which will call handler

 ```java
 private static class TailFilter extends IoFilterAdapter {